dart-archive/www.dartlang.org/src/site/docs/tutorials/streams/index.markdown

 ## Streams are generic {#streams-are-generic}

 All the stream classes are also generic, which means that you get strongly typed data in the handlers.
-For example, if you create a `Stream&lt;String&gt;`, then all the handler functions will also be expecting a `String`, as shown by the following code:
+For example, if you create a `Stream<String>`, then all the handler functions will also be expecting a `String`, as shown by the following code: